okaseobari/checkmate/README.md

 # checkmate
-A personal relationship management app that helps users stay connected by generating custom check-in schedules, sending reminders, and tracking conversations and follow-up actions with their important contacts
+A personal relationship management app that helps users stay connected by generating custom check-in schedules, sending reminders, and tracking conversations and follow-up actions with their important contacts.